sagerpascal/speech-prediction/docs/concept.md

 1. Different waveforms from
    the [SPEECHCOMMANDS](https://pytorch.org/audio/stable/_modules/torchaudio/datasets/speechcommands.html) dataset are loaded.
-One command in the dataset is a woman who says "tree":
+One command in the dataset is a men who says "eight":
    <p align="center">
       <img src="assets/concept/waveform.png" alt="Waveform of the signal" width="50%" />
       <br>